Tumble3/Nogr-Wiki/TTRPGs/Tem-Bel/Languages/Teholitlan/Litan.md

 Ecclesiastical Litan is from top to bottom.
 WTP Litan is from right to left.

+### Dialects

+#### Ecclesiastical Litan

+#### WTP Litan

+WTP Litan loses some consonants: je becomes e
+⟨ǀǀ⟩ is omitted entirely from noun endings (only in spoken language)

+WTP Litan is written right to left

+Letters: ts, tl, tʃ have been split up and are now represented by their individual letters

 ### Declination

 There is no declination, verbs are as is.